joam-io/insertcrypto/README.md

 Smart Contracts control the game state, the purchased and played matches, the list with the top 10 scores and, the reward pot and the % for each player on the top ranking.

+**Note: Current version only retrieves the ranking list once at wallet connection.
+Until fixed in the code, to update the list please reload the page.**

 ## Available Scripts

 In the project root directory, you can run: